Reo Hatate: Celtic

-On 31 December 2021, Hatate was announced to have signed a four-and-a-half year deal with Scottish Premiership club Celtic for a fee believed to be in the region of £1.4 million.
+On 31 December 2021, Hatate was announced to have signed a four-and-a-half-year deal with Scottish Premiership club Celtic for a fee believed to be in the region of £1.4 million.
 On 17 January 2022, he made his debut in a 2–0 win against Hibernian and was awarded man of the match.
 On 2 February, Hatate recorded two goals and one assist in a 3–0 Old Firm win against Rangers.
 Hatate would go on to help Celtic win the 2021–22 Scottish Premiership league title that year.

 In the following season, Hatate made his UEFA Champions League debut against Real Madrid at Celtic Park.
 Although Celtic lost the match 3–0, Hatate was praised highly by fans and media outlets alike for his performance against Los Blancos.

 On 24 December 2022, due to the unavailability of Josip Juranović and an injury to Anthony Ralston - Hatate started as a right-back in their Scottish Premiership home fixture against St Johnstone, where Hatate would go on to score a brace in a 4–1 home win for Celtic.
 Hatate was given another man of the match award for this showing, with his ability to be versatile in a number of positions being highlighted by Celtic manager Ange Postecoglou.

+On 29 September 2023, Hatate signed a new five-year contract with Celtic, keeping him at the club until 2028.
+On 5 November 2024, Hatate scored his debut goal in the UEFA Champions League in a 3-1 victory against RB Leipzig.

 International career

 In 2019, he gained international recognition for his performances at the Toulon Tournament, where he scored two goals to help Japan to the final, where they were eventually defeated on penalties by Brazil.
 Hatate missed Japan's final penalty, handing the title to Brazil.

 Having represented Japan at youth level, Hatate was called up to the Japan U24 team for the 2020 Olympics.
 On 29 March 2022, Hatate made his debut for Japan against Vietnam in a World Cup Qualifier.

-Despite his form at Celtic during the 2022-23 season, Hatate was not included in the Japan squad for the 2022 FIFA World Cup in Qatar.
+Despite his form at Celtic during the 2022–23 season, Hatate was not included in the Japan squad for the 2022 FIFA World Cup in Qatar.
 This came as a surprise to many supporters and media outlets at the time, where Japan manager Hajime Moriyasu justified his decision by saying: "We selected players who will be on the same wavelength as a team, who will be able to move and link up together, who through their organisation will be able to make use of their individual strengths".